Columbo: Expanding Abbreviated Column Names for Tabular Data Using Large Language Models: Introduction

 \item We show that computing accuracy via exact string matching is problematic.
 We introduce a new measure that captures accuracy much more accurately.

-\item We develop Columbo, a LLM-based solution that exploits context, rules, chain-of-thought reasoning, and token-level analysis.
+\item We develop Columbo, an LLM-based solution that exploits context, rules, chain-of-thought reasoning, and token-level analysis.

-\item We provide extensive experiments that show that Columbo outperforms NameGuess on all 5 datasets, improving the absolute accuracy by 4-29\%, and the relative accuracy by 4-46\%. \end{itemize} Columbo has been used in production on EDI, a major data portal for environmental sciences.
+\item We provide extensive experiments that show that Columbo outperforms NameGuess on all five datasets, improving the absolute accuracy by 4-29\%, and the relative accuracy by 4-46\%. \end{itemize} Columbo has been used in production on EDI, a major data lake for environmental sciences.
 We briefly describe this experience in Section \ref{exper}.
+The code and datasets (except Finance and University, for which we do not have permission to release) are available at github.com/anhaidgroup/columbo.